microsoft/FluidFramework/docs/content/docs/data-structures/tree.md

 map(callback: ()=>[]): IterableIterator<[string, T]>
 ```

-Returns an array, not a map node or list node, that is a result of applying the callback parameter to each member of the original map node.
+Returns an array, *not a map node or list node*, that is a result of applying the callback parameter to each member of the original map node.
 It is just like [Array.map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map).

 ##### Map node write APIs

-The write methods for map nodes are also the same as the corresponding methods for JavaScript Map objects.
+The write methods for map nodes are also the same as the corresponding methods for JavaScript `Map` objects.

 ```typescript
 set(key: string, value: T)